nicolashuberIT/flight-analyzer/README.md

 ### Algorithms and helpers

 Some key aspects of the program's algorithms are described below.
 Note that the detailed documentation can be found in the docstrings and in comments in the code.
+Please note that the data and plots below are merely examples and the exact results can be found in the version of the paper dated 03/31/2024.

 #### FileConvertor